 Step 4: Hire an agent experienced in selling inherited houses

-One way to avoid inheritance disputes and the need for a professional mediator is by hiring a real estate agent that all of the heirs both like and trust.
+Hiring a real estate agent that all of the heirs both like and trust can help smooth the process of selling your parents’ home after death.
 You also need to make sure that agent has probate or inherited property sales experience.

 “When you’re selling your parents’ house, you need an agent who’s actually completed a transaction along the same lines as your specific situation,” advises McKee.

 In addition to having experience selling an inherited home, Sauer stresses the importance of working with an agent who has both empathy and patience during this sensitive time.
 “Let’s say you declutter or go through all the family photos that are sitting around in the house.”
 An agent should be patient with what you’re going through, she says.
 “I think that is a huge part of it.”